hirunatan/resourcesbot/README.md

 ```

 Copy the `/src/config.ts.example` to `src/config.ts` and modify it as you wish.
-You need to enter at least the token and command name you set up in the first
+You need to enter at least the token you got in the first step.
-step.

 Run the bot with